CouncilofLorien/counciloflorien.github.io/docs/cards/W/weigh-all-things-to-a-nicety.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Bring one resource or character (including your Ringwraith) from your sideboard or discard pile into your play deck and shuffle.
-"But it was no orc-chieftain or brigand that led the assault upon Gondor."_ ***---LotRI***
+"But it was no orc-chieftain or brigand that led the assault upon Gondor."_ ***---&NoBreak;LotRI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>